jcheung4/DSC180B/README.md

 ## Data Sources:

-# Necessary?

 **Training images** are obtained using the [Google Street View Static API](https://developers.google.com/maps/documentation/streetview/overview).

-1. The [streetwatch](https://github.com/pdashk/streetwatch) repository outlines how to download all the images into an output folder: `images`.
-2. After running `python scripts/collect_images.py` in streetwatch, move the `images` output folder into the `data` directory of this repository.
+Running `python scripts/image_collection/collect_images.py` will download all the training images into the `images` folder into the `data` directory of this repository.

-**Image annotations** in COCO json format will be needed for the model to train on.
-Training and validation annotations should be placed within the `data/annotations` directory and be named `custom_train.json` and `custom_val.json` respectively.
-> [!NOTE]
-> For the streetwatch data specifically, the annotations have already been added in the `data/annotations` directory as the original source is a private Sharepoint within our subject domain.

 ## Setup